-Penny Appeal Canada ("PAC") is committed to respecting the privacy of its Donors and Clients.
-As part of this commitment, we want everyone to know our principles and practices for the collection, use, processing, transfer, storage or disclosure of your Personal Information.
+Penny Appeal Canada is committed to respecting the privacy of its Donors, Clients, Beneficiaries, Volunteers and Employees.
+As part of this commitment, we want everyone to know our principles and practices for the collection, use, processing, transfer, storage or disclosure of Personal Information.

-"Client(s)" means an individual(s) who a) is a PAC Donor; b) has requested or used PAC services; c) has given his or her information to PAC for processing; d) has received training by PAC as a volunteer.
+"Client(s)" means an individual(s) who a) is a Penny Appeal Canada Donor; b) has requested or used Penny Appeal Canada services; c) has given his or her information to Penny Appeal Canada for processing; d) has received training by Penny Appeal Canada as a volunteer.

 "Collection" means the act of gathering, acquiring, noting or obtaining by any other means Personal Information about an individual.